-The DS87C520/DS83C520 are fully static CMOS 8051-compatible microcontrollers designed for high performance.
-In most cases, the DS87C520/DS83C520 can drop into an existing socket for the 8xc51 family to improve the operation significantly.
-While remaining familiar to 8051 family users, the devices have many new features.
-In general, software written for existing 8051-based systems works without modification on the DS87C520/DS83C520.
-The exception is critical timing since the high-speed microcontrollers performs instructions much faster than the original for any given crystal selection.
-The DS87C520/DS83C520 run the standard 8051 family instruction set and are pin compatible with DIP, PLCC, or TQFP packages.
+The DS87C530/DS83C530 are fully static, CMOS 8051-compatible microcontrollers designed for high performance.
+While remaining familiar to 8051 users, the devices have many new features.
+In general, software written for existing 8051-based systems works without modification on the DS87C530/DS83C530.
+The exception is critical timing since the high-speed microcontrollers perform its instructions much faster than the original for any given crystal selection.
+The DS87C530/DS83C530 run the standard 8051 instruction set.
+They are not pin compatible with other 8051s due to the timekeeping crystal.

-The DS87C520/DS83C520 provide three 16-bit timer/counters, full-duplex serial port (2), 256 bytes of direct RAM plus 1kB of extra MOVX RAM.
+The DS87C530/DS83C530 provide three 16-bit timer/counters, full-duplex serial port (2), 256 bytes of direct RAM plus 1kB of extra MOVX RAM.
 I/O ports have the same operation as a standard 8051 product.
-Timers will default to a 12-clock per cycle operation to keep their timing compatible with original 8051 family systems.
-However, timers are individually programmable to run at the new four clocks per cycle if desired.
+Timers will default to a 12 clock-per-cycle operation to keep their timing compatible with original 8051 systems.
+However, timers are individually programmable to run at the new 4 clocks per cycle if desired.
 The PCA is not supported.

-The DS87C520/DS83C520 provide several new hardware features implemented by new special function registers.
+The DS87C530/DS83C530 provide several new hardware features implemented by new Special Function Registers.
 A summary of these SFRs is provided below.